seancdavis/ssg-build-performance-tests/README.md

 - [x] Add Jest
 - [x] Write tests for generate command
-- [ ] Store results as a single object in a single file
+- [x] Store results as a single object in a single file
-- [ ] Only store the last 10 results for each unique test type
+- [x] Only store the last `n` results for each unique test type
 - [ ] Clean up test script
 - [ ] Write tests for test script
 - [ ] Add a front-end to show results